-KSC's newest launch pad, designated LC-39C, is designed to accommodate Small Class Vehicles.
+KSC's newest launch pad, designated LC-39C, is designed to accommodate small class vehicles.
 Located in the southeast area of the LC-39B perimeter, this new concrete pad measures about 15 m (50 ft) wide by about 30 m (100 ft) long.
-Launch Pad 39C will serve as a multi-purpose site allowing companies to test vehicles and capabilities in the smaller class of rockets, making it more affordable for smaller companies to break into the commercial spaceflight market.
-As part of this capability, NASA's Ground Systems Development and Operations Program developed a universal propellant servicing system, which can provide liquid oxygen and liquid methane fueling capabilities for a variety of small class rockets.
+LC-39C will serve as a multi-purpose site allowing companies to test vehicles and capabilities in the smaller class of rockets, making it more affordable for smaller companies to break into the commercial spaceflight market.
+As part of this capability, NASA's GSDO Program developed a UPSS, which can provide liquid oxygen and liquid methane fueling capabilities for a variety of small class rockets.
 This system is slated for operational readiness in the summer of 2016.

-With the addition of Launch Pad 39C, KSC can offer the following processing and launching features for companies working with small class vehicles (maximum thrust up to 200,000 lbs):
+With the addition of LC-39C, KSC can offer the following processing and launching features for companies working with small class vehicles (maximum thrust up to 200,000 lbs):

-- Processing facilities i.e. Vehicle Assembly Building - Vehicle/payload transportation (KAMAG, flatbed trucks, tugs, etc.) from integration facility to pad - Launch site - Universal propellant servicing system (liquid oxygen, liquid methane) - Launch control center/mobile command center options
+- Processing facilities i.e. VAB

+- Vehicle/payload transportation (KAMAG, flatbed trucks, tugs, etc.) from integration facility to pad

+- Launch site

+- UPSS (liquid oxygen, liquid methane)

+- Launch control center/mobile command center options